enricmartos/cheese-mvc/README.md

 ## Description

-This application is a management system for a restaurant which allows you to see, edit and delete all menus entries.
-You can add new menus as well.
-These menus are composed of several types of cheeses.
+This application is a management system for a restaurant which allows you to see, edit and delete menu entries.
+You can add new menus as well, which are composed of several types of cheeses.

 ## Personal goals